The location where Ken McElroy was shot dead.

 While he was knocking back beers, a town meeting with the local sheriff was taking place over at Legion Hall.

 At the meeting, frustrated townspeople expressed their concerns about his release.
-By that stage, they had lost trust in the system, as it was seemingly unable to protect them from this violent man who was making their lives hell.
+By that stage, they had lost trust in the system, as it was seemingly unable to protect them from the violent man who was making their lives hell.

 During the meeting, the group learned that "the town bully" was drinking at the D&G Tavern.
 As a result, they decided to march over to the tavern and go inside.